noursaidi/udmi/docs/guides/example_messaging.md

 #### (6) Telemetry

-The device continues to send the telemetry within the sample interval
+The device continues to send the telemetry within the sample interval.
+The telemetry reflects the values set by the cloud

 ```json
 {